haohuynh/CppND-Capstone-Poker-Game/README.md

 $ sudo apt-get install qtmultimedia5-dev libqt5multimediawidgets5 libqt5multimedia5-plugins libqt5multimedia5

+## (Optional) If there are compiling errors when executing the below commands, please use the latest version of QMake
+QMake version 3.1

+Using Qt version 5.12.8 in /usr/lib/x86_64-linux-gnu

+Message "make nothing to be done for 'first'" means nothing is changed to the previous build.
+Please simply run the executable file.

 ## Create a Makefile && Make an Executable File
 $ qmake PokerGame.pro